Cache performance measurement and metric: Coherence misses

 The 3Cs group of cache misses can be extended to 4Cs when a multi-processor system with cache is involved, the fourth C being coherence misses.
 The coherence miss count is the number of memory accesses that miss because a cache line that would otherwise be present in the thread's cache has been invalidated by a write from another thread.
 Coherence in a multi-processor system is maintained if only one copy of a memory block is present or all the copies have the same value.
-Even if all the copies of memory block do not have the same value, it doesn't necessarily lead to a coherence miss.
+Even if all the copies of memory block do not have the same value, it does not necessarily lead to a coherence miss.
 A coherence miss occurs when threads execute loads such that they observe the different values of the memory block.

 The coherence problem is complex and affects the scalability of parallel programs.
 A global order of all memory accesses to the same location must exist across the system to tackle this problem.